-PeaceWomen Across the Globe is an internationally active feminist peace organisation based in Bern.
-We support women in contexts affected by armed conflict in their diverse efforts to build lasting peace.
-To ensure their full, equal and meaningful participation in all stages of peace processes, we amplify their visions and demands, boost their efforts to shape peace processes and connect women peacebuilders within conflict-affected countries and across regions impacted by armed conflict.
+PeaceWomen Across the Globe is an internationally active feminist peace organisation based in Bern with an office in Colombia.
+We support women and feminist peacebuilders in contexts affected by armed conflict in their diverse efforts to build lasting peace.
+To ensure their full, equal and meaningful participation in all stages of peace processes, we amplify their visions and demands, boost their efforts to shape peace processes and connect women and feminist peacebuilders within conflict-affected countries and across regions impacted by armed conflict.

 The International Office in Bern is responsible for the operational implementation of all our activities.
 The team plans, manages and implements our worldwide activities in close cooperation with our partner organisations abroad.